dmiedev/sliding_number/README.md

 # sliding_number

-Show number change with a sliding animation.
+Show the change of a number beautifully with a dynamic sliding animation.